cdapio/coopr/coopr-docs/docs/source/guide/superadmin/plugins.rst

   }

 where ``access_v4`` is the machine's publicly routable IP address and ``bind_v4`` is the machine's private, internal interface.
-These entries are all optional.
+Adding these entries is optional.

 For any other arbitrary data which should be stored for use by subsequent tasks, simply write the results as key-value pairs following the line ``@result['result']['key'] = 'value'``.
 Subsequent tasks will then contain this information in ``config``, for